John5491/Virtual-Reality-Laboratory/README.md

 Project on hold

-This application aims to simulate science experiments with working law of science.
+This application aims to simulate science experiments with the working law of science.

-It is a science experiment simulation which is set to accommodate secondary school's student which is having a hard time to learn their science subject through online during the pandemic.
+It is a science experiment simulation that is set to accommodate secondary school student who is having a hard time learning their science subject online during the pandemic.